mickfuzz/phd4/_posts/thesis_chapters/2024-3-3-Methodology.md

 <!-- (Relational agency?) -->

 SUMMARY OF DISAMBIGUATION

-In following chapters, following Kuuti [-@kuutti_activity_1995], I use the contradictions as a broad term wrapper encompassing concepts of tensions, barriers, breakdowns, conflicts.
+Instead of a more technical definition [@engestrom_discursive_2011], following Kuuti [-@kuutti_activity_1995], this study adopts  contradictions as a broader definition encompassing concepts of tensions, barriers, breakdowns, conflicts.

 In the following chapters I focus on tensions which help explore the research questions and which help inform the findings of later chapters.
 In particular I draw out more visible conflicts which threaten more serious disruption of activities.